 \paragraph{PASCAL VOC $\rightarrow$ Clipart1k} We compare with state-of-the-art methods in cross-domain object detection using the popular PASCAL VOC $\rightarrow$ Clipart1k adaptation (\Tab{voc_clip}).
 We report an mAP of 50.33\% across all object categories, achieving the new state-of-the-art performance with +3.5\% improvement on top of the prior state of the art set by the recent Adaptive Teacher~\cite{amt}.
 Despite AT's strong performance, our results suggest that large domain shifts are still challenging and reveal potential biases toward source domain, e.g. inherently in the warmup procedure of Mean Teacher.
 By strategically leveraging LossMix, we are able to mitigate these problems and further improve accuracy.

-\paragraph{Comparison with other data mixing strategies} \Table{voc_clip} also presents our comparison to different mixup variations used by existing methods, namely Union~\cite{union_da_fewshot_acrofod,union_instseg_seesaw,union_mot_bytetrack,bof,union_ssl_dual,union_ssl_instant_teaching} and Noise~\cite{afan}.
+\paragraph{Comparing with SOTA mixing} \Tab{voc_clip} also presents our comparison to different Mixup variations used by existing methods, namely Union~\cite{union_da_fewshot_acrofod,union_instseg_seesaw,union_mot_bytetrack,bof,union_ssl_dual,union_ssl_instant_teaching} and Noise~\cite{afan}.
 Specifically, AFAN \cite{afan} deploys a small $\lambda$ value on target domain image without any pseudo labels.
 This strategy is similar to our noise mixing during the warmup, but is used throughout the training.
 Note that this approach performs worse than our AT basedline.
 This is because although noise mixing could be helpful in general, as shown by both AFAN \cite{afan} and our following ablation studies, heavily relying on it in the adaptation phase of Mean Teacher can lead to bias towards the source domain due to the fact that ``mixed-in" target information is only limited to a tiny amount to act as a domain-aware augmentation.